reema0814/Cloud-Scale-Analytics-with-Microsoft-Fabric/lab-guide/lab_03.md

 The primary objective of the lab is to analyze data using Apache Spark within the Microsoft Fabric environment.
 The tasks include creating a notebook, loading data into a Spark DataFrame, exploring the data, transforming it, and visualizing insights.

 ## Lab Objectives
-Task 1 : Create a notebook.<br>
+Task 1 : Create a notebook<br>
-Task 2 : Load data into a dataframe.<br>
+Task 2 : Load data into a dataframe<br>
-Task 3 : Explore data in a dataframe.<br>
+Task 3 : Explore data in a dataframe<br>
-Task 4 : Use Spark to transform data files.<br>
+Task 4 : Use Spark to transform data files<br>
-Task 5 : Visualize data with Spark.<br>
+Task 5 : Visualize data with Spark<br>

 ### Estimated timing: 45 minutes